ME-ICA/tedana/docs/multi-echo.rst

 echos allows us to assess non-BOLD.

 The image below shows the basic relationship between echo times and the image acquired at 3T (top, A) and 7T (bottom, B).
 Note that the earliest echo time is the brightest, as the signal has only had a limited amount of time to decay.
-In addition, the latter echo times show areas in which is the signal has decayed completely ('drop out') due to inhomgeneity in the magnetic field.
+In addition, the latter echo times show areas in which is the signal has decayed completely ('drop out') due to inhomogeneity in the magnetic field.
 By using the information across multiple echoes these images can be combined in an optimal manner to take advantage of the signal in the earlier echoes (see `processing pipeline details`_).

 .. image:: /_static/physics_kundu_2017_multiple_echoes.jpg

 Adapted from  `Kundu et al. (2017)`_.

 In order to classify the relationship between the signal and the echo time we can consider a single voxel at two timepoints (x and y) and the measured signal measured at three different echo times - :math:`S(TE_n)`.

 .. image:: /_static/physics_kundu_2017_TE_dependence.jpg

 Adapted from  `Kundu et al. (2017)`_.

 For the left column, we are observing a change that we term :math:`{\Delta}{S_0}` - that is a change in the intercept or raw signal intensity.
 A common example of this is participant movement, in which the voxel (which is at a static location within the scanner) now contains different tissue or even an area outside of the brain.

-As we have collected three seperate echoes, we can compare the change in signal at each echo time, :math:`{\Delta}{S(TE_n)}`.
+As we have collected three separate echoes, we can compare the change in signal at each echo time, :math:`{\Delta}{S(TE_n)}`.
 For  :math:`{\Delta}{S_0}` we see that this produces a decaying curve.
 If we compare this to the original signal, as in :math:`\frac{{\Delta}{S(TE_n)}}{S(TE_n)}` we see that there is no echo time dependence, as the final plot is a flat line.

 In the right column, we consider changes that are related to brain activity.
 For example, imagine that the two brain states here (x and y) are a baseline and task activated state respectively.
-This effect is a change in in :math:`{\Delta}{R_2^*}` which is equivilent to the inverse of :math:`{T_2^*}`.
+This effect is a change in in :math:`{\Delta}{R_2^*}` which is equivalent to the inverse of :math:`{T_2^*}`.
-We typically observe this change in signal amplitude occuring over volumes with the hemodynamic response, while here we are examining the change in signal over echo times.
+We typically observe this change in signal amplitude occurring over volumes with the hemodynamic response, while here we are examining the change in signal over echo times.
 Again we can plot the difference in the signal between these two states as a function of echo time, finding that the signal rises and falls.
 If we compare this curve to the original signal we find that the magnitude of the changes is dependent on the echo time.

 For a more comprehensive review of these topics and others, see `Kundu et al. (2017)`_.